-We cordially invite you to attend Sonus Networks, Inc.'s annual meeting of stockholders.
-The meeting will be held on Wednesday, June 11, 2014, at 10:00 a.m., local time, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, located at 60 State Street, Boston, Massachusetts.
+We cordially invite you to attend the annual meeting of stockholders of Sonus Networks, Inc. The meeting will be held on Thursday, June 11, 2015, at 10:00 a.m., local time, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, located at 60 State Street, Boston, Massachusetts 02109.